 - The default requirement for admission as a PhD researcher is a Master’s degree (or equivalent).
 Non European degrees might have to be certified to be equivalent to a Belgian master.

-- find a professor who is willing to be the "promoter" (supervisor, thesis advisor) of your research.
-For a PhD at CLEA this most likely will be the CLEA director Francis Heylighen, It will in general be necessary to find a second, "co-promoter".
+- find a professor who is willing to be the formal "promoter" (supervisor, thesis advisor) of your research.
+For a PhD at CLEA this most likely will be the CLEA director Francis Heylighen, It will in general be necessary to find a second, "co-promoter" who would actually guide the work.
 Another senior CLEA researcher more specialized in the PhD topic can be a co-promotor.
-For a promoter to decide whether he would be willing to supervise your work, he should at least receive a clear statement of your interests, your curriculum vitae, and, if possible, some samples of work (papers) that you have done before.
+For a (co-)promoter to decide whether he would be willing to supervise your work, s/he should at least receive a clear statement of your interests, your curriculum vitae, and, if possible, some samples of work (papers) that you have done before.
 These are preferably discussed by email.
 If these seem acceptable, a meeting can be arranged in Brussels for in-depth discussion.

-- Once a promoter is found, the PhD candidate will have to apply for a PhD at the VUB.
-This is a minor formality for people with a Belgian degree, but demands some extra effort for people with a non-European degree.
+- Once a promoter is found, the PhD candidate will have to apply to be allowed to enter the PhD program at the VUB.
+This is normally a formality for people with a Belgian degree, but demands some extra effort for people with a non-European degree.
 You can find more information on the prerequisites, the necessary documents and fees on the following page https://student.vub.be/en/phd/step-by-step#application

-There are many different ways to receive funding as a PhD researcher.
-It is, for example, possible to be hired by the university as a research assistant or to research a scholarship or grant.
+There are different ways to fund your PhD research.
+It is, for example, possible to be hired by the university as a research assistant or to apply for a scholarship or grant by submitting a research project to some funding agency.
+However, there is a lot of competition for such grants, so you should not count on easily getting one.
+You can also rely on your own finances, e.g. by working part-time on your PhD while having a paid income from another source.
 Find out more about mandates, vacancies and funding resources.